-Arts and Culture | Syracuse, NY, United States | Loeb Fellow 2009
+Arts and Culture | Syracuse, New York, United States | Loeb Fellow 2009 edward@canary-project.org

-Edward Morris and his collaborator Susannah Sayler (Sayler/Morris) work with photography, video, writing, installation, and open source projects.
+Edward Morris and his collaborator Susannah Sayler (Sayler/Morris) work with photography, video, writing, installation and open source projects.
 Of primary concern are contemporary efforts to develop ecological consciousness and the possibilities for art in support of social movements.
-In 2020, they initiated Toolshed, a new platform for collaborative work, whose mission is to gather and share tools for a livable future.
-From 2006 to 2020 they codirected the Canary Project, a studio that produced art and media that deepen public understanding of climate change.
+In 2020, they initiated Toolshed, a new platform for collaborative work whose mission is to gather and share tools for a livable future.
+From 2006 to 2020 they co-directed the Canary Project, a studio that produced art and media that deepen public understanding of climate change.
 In addition to the Loeb Fellowship, Sayler/Morris have been awarded fellowships including the New York Artist Fellowship (2016) and the Smithsonian Artist Research Fellowship (2014).
 Their archives are collected by the Nevada Museum of Art Reno Center for Art and Environment and their work has been exhibited in the US and abroad.
-They currently teach in the Department of Transmedia at Syracuse University, where they codirect the Canary Lab.
+They currently teach in the Department of Transmedia at Syracuse University, where they co-direct the Canary Lab.